 The following are some of the things that you can do to work on customer engagement and retention:

-As of this moment, customers might have only heard the buzz around your app, and they have not used it entirely.
+As of this moment, customers might have only heard the buzz around your app, and they have not used it first-hand.
 To understand it better, you will have to use the strategies mentioned in Step 2 to get them on board with the app.
-Not just this, you will also have to provide adequate documentation and easy-to-use tutorials through which your customers can start using all of the functionalities of the app, thereby adding more value to it and your business.
+Not just this, you will also have to provide adequate documentation and easy-to-use tutorials through which your customers can start using all of the functionalities of the app, thereby, adding more value to it and your business.

 Making your customers feel special about the application they are using will always have an upper hand in bringing success to your business unit.
 Giving the customers a tailor-made feel when they use the application will help drive in-app sales.
 The provision of exclusive offers and running special discount campaigns can benefit your business as well.

 Using methods like push notifications to subtly notify users regarding the latest offerings, updates, and even timed deals will play an important role to get people engaged with your app, make purchases, and even leave reviews about the same.